tc-functors/docs/src/content/docs/composition/lisp.md

 Lisp interpreter is publicly available in upcoming tc 0.10.x
 :::

-While it is fairly straightforward to describe entity composition using YAML, tc provides a Lisp interpreter which can process and render a topology as follows:
+While it is fairly straightforward to describe entity composition using YAML, tc provides a subset of the Lisp programming language to define compositions programatically.
+The reason Lisp is better suited at this is because of first-class entities, s-expressions and symbolic references.

 ```lisp